 Gamers are notoriously night owls, which makes it difficult to stream without proper lighting.
 Thankfully, LEDs are pretty cheap these days.
 You can buy full lighting kits from Amazon for as little as $100.

 Don’t be afraid to fine-tune your camera settings.
-Logitech cameras come with a program for adjusting exposure, brightness, focus and more.
+Logitech webcams include free software for adjusting exposure, brightness, focus and more.
 Spend some time experimenting with these settings to find what works best for your environment.

 No one wants to stare at a blank wall all day.
 Position your streaming setup so the camera has a good view of something interesting behind you.
 It could be a bookshelf full of kitschy knick-knacks, your video game collection, or even a cool poster.